An entrepreneur course is your roadmap to transforming big ideas into reality.

 1. Strategic Thinking and Planning

-Strategic thinking and planning refer to the ability to analyse complex situations, foresee potential outcomes, and devise structured plans to achieve long-term goals.
+Strategic thinking and planning is the ability to analyse complex situations, foresee potential outcomes, and develop structured plans to achieve long-term goals.
+It involves seeing the big picture, setting clear priorities, and aligning resources effectively.

 4 Learning Outcomes of Developing Strategic Thinking and Planning Skill